This project is currently inactive.

 For many years, fertility research at the East-West Center focused on the high-fertility countries of Asia and on evaluation of government efforts to lower fertility, primarily by means of family planning programs.
 Fertility continues to be high or moderately high in some countries, mainly in South Asia and, to a lesser extent, in Southeast Asia.
 In many countries, mainly in East Asia, fertility has fallen to below-replacement levels (i.e., below two children per woman)—so low, in fact, that many governments are now trying to raise fertility.
 Consequently the Center's research on fertility increasingly focuses on the causes and consequences of very low fertility and on evaluation of government efforts to raise fertility.
-Work is currently in progress in four areas:
+Work has been conducted in four areas:

 Japan's baby bust: causes, consequences, and policy responses

 Japan was the first country in Asia where fertility fell to far-below-replacement levels.
 In 2006 the total fertility rate was 1.32 children per woman.
 The Japanese government has been trying to reverse the decline in fertility since 1990, so far with very little success.
-EWC researchers in collaboration with Japanese colleagues have been tracking Japan's fertility decline, attempting to ascertain its causes, measure the effects of these causes, and analyze why the government's efforts to raise fertility have not been more successful.
+EWC researchers in collaboration with Japanese colleagues have tracked Japan's fertility decline, attempting to ascertain its causes, measure the effects of these causes, and analyze why the government's efforts to raise fertility have not been more successful.

 Comparative analysis of very low fertility in Japan, South Korea, and Taiwan